 Since inception, the Company has funded its operations with proceeds from sales of redeemable convertible preferred stock and funding from government contracts.
-The Company has incurred recurring net losses since inception and had net losses of approximately \$15.1 million and \$12.0 million for the nine months ended September 30, 2020 and 2019, respectively.
-In addition, the Company has an accumulated deficit of approximately \$142.9 million at September 30, 2020.
+The Company has incurred recurring net losses since inception and had net losses of approximately \$4.2 million and \$3.6 million for the three months ended March 31, 2020 and 2019, respectively.
+In addition, the Company has an accumulated deficit of approximately \$132.0 million at March 31, 2020.
 The Company expects to continue to generate operating losses for the foreseeable future.
-At September 30, 2020, the Company had approximately \$81.6 million of cash and cash equivalents.
+At March 31, 2020, the Company had approximately \$35.2 million of cash and cash equivalents.

 On May 5, 2020, the Company completed its initial public offering ("IPO"), in which the Company issued and sold 4,025,000 shares of its common stock, including 525,000 shares pursuant to the full exercise of the underwriters' option to purchase additional shares, at a public offering price of \$16.00 per share, for aggregate gross proceeds of \$64.4 million.
-The Company received approximately \$57.3 million in net proceeds after deducting underwriting discounts and offering expenses paid by the Company.
+The Company received approximately \$57.3 million in net proceeds after deducting underwriting discounts and estimated offering expenses payable by the Company.

-The Company believes that its cash and cash equivalents as of September 30, 2020 will be sufficient to fund the Company's operating plan for a period of at least one year from the issuance date of the condensed consolidated financial statements.
+The Company believes that its cash and cash equivalents as of March 31, 2020 along with the \$57.3 million in net IPO proceeds will be sufficient to fund the Company's operating plan for a period of at least one year from the issuance date of the condensed consolidated financial statements.
 The Company will need additional financing to support its continuing operations and pursue its growth strategy.
-Until such time as the Company can generate significant revenue from product sales, if ever, it expects to finance its operations through a combination of equity or debt financings, collaboration agreements, strategic alliances and licensing arrangements.
+Until such time as the Company can generate significant revenue from product sales, if ever, it expects to finance its operations through equity or debt financings, collaboration agreements, licensing arrangements or government grants.
 The Company may be unable to raise additional funds or enter into such other agreements when needed on favorable terms or at all.
 The inability to obtain funding as and when needed would have a negative impact on the Company's financial condition and ability to pursue its business strategies.
 If the Company is unable to obtain funding when needed, the Company could be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect its business prospects, or the Company may be unable to continue operations.
 The Company will need to generate significant revenue to achieve profitability, and it may never do so.